turnerlabs/fargate-create/README.md

 ```

-### CI/CD (coming soon)
+### CI/CD

 Using this technique, it's easy to codegen CI/CD pipelines for many popular build tools.
-The `build` command support this.
+The `build` command supports this.
 For example:

 ```shell
 $ fargate-create build circleciv2